waynetee/tp/docs/UserGuide.md

 * Buyers with identical names are not allowed.

 ### Property addresses
-* Addresses must only contain alphanumerical characters, and the following special characters:
+* Addresses must only contain alphanumerical characters or the following special characters:
   * spaces
   * hyphens (`-`)
   * commas (`,`)